ghga-de/milestones-docs/45-topi-antelope/technical_specification.md

 There should also be a dedicated logging configuration class that subclasses `BaseSettings`.

 The configuration should at least include the log level for the service.
-The configuration should be consumed by a logger factory, which can then be used to create local logger objects with the configured log level and requisite formatting control.
+When employing loggers in a service, it should be as easy as calling a function with a logger name as an argument and then using the object to log as needed.
 The logs should be emitted in a JSON string format (one line).
 An example log message is as follows (formatted for ease of reading):